 This New Jersey based home is located in Sparta, NJ.
 Our client approached us because they were looking for a luxury modern style kitchen for their residential home.
-Our kitchen designer Kobi Aharon designed a modern Italian kitchen for them using our Cesar Kora kitchen model, which has been replaced by our Cesar Maxima 2.2 kitchen model nowadays.
+Our kitchen designer Kobi Aharon designed a modern Italian kitchen for them using our Cesar Maxima 2.2 kitchen model.
 One of the kitchen cabinet finishes used is a beige colored matte acid finish glass.
 This finish is being combined with a dark elm wood cabinet finish for the tall cabinets and the kitchen island.
 The same elm wooden finish is also used for the table within the kitchen, which creates in combination with the glass finish a nice contrast, yet a coherent style.
 For the base cabinets, a bright so-called clay silk lacquer kitchen cabinet finish was chosen, since it is a very high-end still durable material that worked well for this specific kitchen design.

 The layout of this residential kitchen project is a galley style, which is being characterized by one long, straight kitchen working area.
 This was the best layout to be suggested within the rather limited kitchen space, and the one desired by our client.
 It was important for the client to maximize lighting within the kitchen space, and the huge window within the interiors was the best prerequisite to consider this wish in the design planning.
 The sink was placed right below the window, so our client could enjoy a view while washing the dishes.
 There were elegant, subtle shelves arranged on either side of the window to emphasize the beautiful view and so not to take away any natural lighting.